umee-network/umee/x/leverage/README.md

   liquidationThreshold := effectiveLiquidationThreshold * GetCollateralValue(borrower) // dollar value
 ```

-This utilizes the borrow limit, which has already been computed with special asset pairs and borrow limit considered, and the token parameters of borrower's collateral:
+This utilizes the borrow limit, which has already been computed with special asset pairs, and the token parameters of borrower's collateral:

 - The average (weighted by collateral value) collateral weights and liquidation thresholds of the borrower's collateral assets are collected.
 - The distances from average collateral weight to average liquidation threshold and 1 are compared.
 (For example when `CW = 0.6` and `LT = 0.7`, then liquidation threshold is `25%` of the way from `CW` to `1`.)